 These kinds of video systems can be used one on one or by several people in different locations at the same time.

 Live Video Interviews

 Live video job interviews are most common, and the set-up is very similar to a regular face to face meeting.
 The only difference is that whereas in a standard interview, all attendees sit in the same room at the same time, by video call, attendees can be anywhere.

 Solo Video Interviews

 Here at Adria Solutions, we prefer to use solo video interviewing software.
-The main reasons we choose this is that it is the most straightforward and convenient system for candidates and clients to use.
+The main reason for this is that it is the most straightforward and convenient system for both candidates and clients to use.
 The following explains how easy solo interviews are: